 I used to think getting outside was the personal preference for a few of us who are wired that way.
 That some choose it because we feel a connection with the natural world.

 But I’ve since discovered that all of us — independent of our culture, race or location — respond positively to nature.
 That, in fact, it was known as far back as the ancient world that nature benefits people in many ways.

 Nature benefits us in many ways

 Here’s the short list of what researchers are finding are some of the benefits of nature — of being outside in “green” areas:

-- It helps us cope with and recover from stress
+- Nature helps us cope with and recover from stress

 - It gives us a sense of relaxation and calm

-- It enhances our emotional well-being and happiness
+- The outdoors enhances our emotional well-being and happiness

 - It helps us forget our current problems

-- It gives us the opportunity to reflect on personal matters
+- Being outside gives us the opportunity to reflect on personal matters

-- It helps us recover from mental fatigue
+- And it helps us recover from mental fatigue

-- It helps us focus on the positive
+- Nature helps us focus on the positive

 - It enhances our curiosity and creativity

-- It engages our mind while letting it think about other things, allowing our attention to “rest”
+- And it engages our mind while letting it think about other things, allowing our attention to “rest”

-- It helps us think through and gain perspective on our problems
+- The outdoors helps us think through and gain perspective on our problems

 - It helps rejuvenate mind, body and spirit